k3jph/k3jph.github.io/coat-of-arms.md

 arms.
 While the colors do not carry individual symbolic meaning, they collectively serve to reinforce the visual identity already established in armorial form.
-Rendered in deep blues, golds, and white, the design expresses continuity between textile and shield ,  a wearable complement to the armorial tradition.
+Rendered in deep blues, golds, and white, the design expresses continuity between textile and shield—a wearable complement to the armorial tradition.

 The aesthetic of the tartan is best described as modern ceremonial: it shares